DanSiew/ds-component-library/README.md

 npm run storybook:export
 ```

-You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. I've hosted this library at: https://www.harveydelaney.com/react-component-library
+You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. Harvey hosted this library at: https://www.harveydelaney.com/react-component-library

 ### Generating New Components